National Treasure (Japan): Extension of the protection

-At the beginning of the 20th century, modernization transformed the Japanese landscape and posed a threat to historic and natural monuments.
-Societies of prominent men, such as the "Imperial Ancient Sites Survey Society" or the "Society for the Investigation and Preservation of Historic Sites and Aged Trees," lobbied and achieved a resolution in the House of Peers for conservation measures.
+At the beginning of the 20th century, modernisation transformed the Japanese landscape and posed a threat to historic and natural monuments.
+Societies of prominent men, such as the Imperial Ancient Sites Survey Society or the Society for the Investigation and Preservation of Historic Sites and Aged Trees, lobbied and achieved a resolution in the House of Peers for conservation measures.
 Eventually, these efforts resulted in the 1919 Historical Sites, Places of Scenic Beauty, and Natural Monuments Preservation Law (史蹟名勝天然紀念物保存法, shiseki meishō enrenkinenbutsu hozonhō), protecting and cataloguing such properties in the same manner as temples, shrines, and pieces of art.

-By 1929, about 1,100 properties had been designated under the 1897 "Ancient Shrines and Temples Preservation Law".
-Most were religious buildings dating from the 7th to early 17th century.
-Approximately 500 buildings were extensively restored, with 90% of the funding provided by the national budget.
+By 1929, about 1,100 properties had been designated under the 1897 Ancient Shrines and Temples Preservation Law.
+Most were religious buildings dating from the 7th to the early 17th century.
+Approximately 500 buildings were extensively restored, with 90 percent of the funding provided by the national budget.
 Restorations during the Meiji period often employed new materials and techniques.

 In 1931, Himeji Castle became a National Treasure under the National Treasures Preservation Law of 1929.

 In 1929, the National Treasures Preservation Law (国宝保存法, kokuhō hozonhō) was passed and went into effect on July 1st of that year.
-The law replaced the 1897 laws and extended protection for National Treasures held by public and private institutions and private individuals in an effort to prevent the export or removal of cultural properties.
+The new laws replaced the 1897 laws and extended protection for National Treasures held by institutions, both public and private, as well as individuals, in an effort to prevent the export or removal of cultural properties.
 The focus of protection was not only for old religious buildings but also for castles, teahouses, residences, and more recently built religious buildings.
 Many of these structures had been transferred from feudal to private ownership following the Meiji restoration.
 Some of the first residential buildings to be designated National Treasures were the Yoshimura residence in Osaka (1937) and the Ogawa residence in Kyoto (1944).
 The designation "National Treasure" was applied to objects of art and to historical buildings.
 The new law required permits to be obtained for future alterations of designated properties.